Short circuit: Damage

+Within milliseconds, a short circuit can deliver a fault current that is hundreds or thousands of times higher than the normal operating current of the system.

 In an improper installation, the overcurrent from a short circuit may cause ohmic heating of the circuit parts with poor conductivity (faulty joints in wiring, faulty contacts in power sockets, or even the site of the short circuit itself).
 Such overheating is a common cause of fires.
 An electric arc, if it forms during the short circuit, produces high amount of heat and can cause ignition of combustible substances as well.

 In industrial and utility distribution systems, dynamic forces generated by high short-circuit currents cause conductors to spread apart.
 Busbars, cables, and apparatus can be damaged by the forces generated in a short circuit.